 During 1980, as Ops Officer/2IC of the Papua New Guinea Defence Force, Air Transport Squadron, I had the pleasure of commanding the air element of the force sent to Vanuatu to suppress the rebel forces attempting to disrupt an orderly transition to independence from the combined French/British colonial government.

 Our detachment of two DC 3s and one Nomad with supporting ground crews arrived about a week before independence in order to participate in the celebrations.
 We were then to support a full battalion plus two companies of the PNGDF in military operations.
-At this time, a battalion of Royal Marines with pasty white legs sticking out from their Bombay Bloomers, sat on the airfield at Espiritu Santo, merely keeping it open and unwilling to take any action against the reasonably well organized rebel force which controlled the island.
-They looked across the runway at a battalion of French Foreign Legion Paras with their crew cuts and tight camouflage uniforms.
+At this time, half a battalion of Royal Marines sat on the airfield at Espiritu Santo, merely keeping it open and unwilling to take any action against the reasonably well organized rebel force which controlled the island.
+They looked across the runway at half a battalion of French Foreign Legion Paras with their crew cuts and tight camouflage uniforms.
 The political situation was such that fighting between these two groups was more likely than against the rebels.

 The ridiculous system of government that existed in the New Hebrides of joint control by Britain and France led to a build up of friction among the local population.
 Two Police Forces, two school systems, two hospitals.
 The British, naturally, had developed control of the Public Service while the French were dominant in the commercial area such as plantations.
 It was the French-leaning planters who were aiding the rebels to resist a smooth transition to independence.